alltrails/all-lunches/README.md

 - Google places deprecation warnings in the console.
 If given more time, I'd fix.
 - An prop type warning when opening and closing the filter options menu.
 This is due to the ref I added for the filter button that allows the menu to close when the menu is open.
+- When running tests, a `console.error` will appear saying this browser does not support `cancelAnimationFrame` or `requestAnimationFrame`.
+See https://github.com/facebook/jest/issues/4545#issuecomment-332762365

 ### Known limitations